Giannis Skopelitis: Portsmouth

-Skopelitis joined FA Premier League club Portsmouth on 28 January 2005 from Egaleo FC for a fee of £1 million, as a replacement for Amady Faye, who had been sold to Newcastle United.
+Skopelitis joined FA Premier League club Portsmouth on 28 January 2005 from Egaleo for a fee of £1 million, as a replacement for Amady Faye, who had been sold to Newcastle United.
 However, it later transpired that the transfer deal was structured as a year's loan with an initial fee of around £300,000 with the remaining £700,000 being paid if the club desired to keep the player after this period.

 Skopelitis made his debut for Pompey as a 73rd-minute substitute for Ricardo Fuller in a 2-1 home win over Middlesbrough.
 Coincidentally, he had already faced Middlesbrough in 2004-05 when facing them for Egaleo in the UEFA Cup.

 Having reached the end of his trial period for Portsmouth at the turn of the new year 2006, Skopelitis had made only a few substitute appearances, failing to impress, and returned to Egaleo.

 Greece and Cyprus

-Skopelitis has played for Egaleo F.C. and Atromitos F.C. in the Greek Super League.
+Skopelitis has played for Egaleo and Atromitos in the Super League Greece.